fkarg/fkarg.github.io/drafts/rat-meetup.md

 ## Initial Situation
 <!-- TODO: link LW profiles! -->
-`wilm` moves to Karlsruhe, and hits up `Felix Karg` through a shared friend from the Berlin LW Group.
+[`wilm`][wilm-lw] moves to Karlsruhe, and hits up [`fkarg`][fkarg-lw] through a shared friend from the Berlin LW Group.
 A first meeting is scheduled for the end of November, as there is no LW group yet (there is an inactive EA group though).
 Karlsruhe (as Germany is in general) is in Lockdown, and the situation doesn't seem to be changing any time soon.

 So, we'll do it online.
 We had no idea what will happen.